fluthjs/fluth-vue/packages/core/useFetch/docs/api.en.md

 - Details

-  Sets fetch request method to `GET` and provides payload.
-The payload will be parsed into query parameters and appended to the URL.
-Payload can be reactive data.
+  Set the fetch request method to `GET` and provide payload.
+The payload will be parsed as query parameters and appended to the URL.
+The payload can be reactive data.

 #### post